 Riverside Bridge Comes to Light…..

+The Riverside Bridge was illuminated for the first time by Riverside BIA and partners on June 5th, 2015.
 “Everyone knows ‘The River I Step in is Not the River I Stand in.’
 My kids knew that when they were little.”
 Paula Fletcher, City of Toronto Councillor for Ward 30 said when discussing the Bridge Beautification project that was unveiled in June 2015.
 She is referring to the phrase that spans the western edge of the bridge and sits atop the clock.
 The famous and beloved art installation, created by world-renowned artist Eldon Garnet, underwent a transformation and one that was not taken lightly, no pun intended.

 The bridge was illuminated on June 5, 2015 – the result of almost three years of planning that came to light in time for Riverside to Host the World, during the 2015 PanAm Games.
 The Riverside BIA worked alongside City of Toronto Culture, City of Toronto Capital, Councillor Paula Fletcher, Artist Eldon Garnet, Lighting Designer Paul Boken, Banner Designer Rebecca Houston and Lighting Technician, Nick Iozzo – to name a few key team members – to make the project happen.
 As well, corporate sponsorships were essential to securing funding for project completion.
 Streetcar Developments Inc. was the project’s Gold Sponsor, Hullmark Developments and Downtown Automative Group were Silver Sponsors.
 HarHay Developments, Ashlar Urban Realty, Bank of Montreal Riverside Branch, Brightworks, The Avro and Il Ponte all supported as Bronze Sponsors.